 Legal Framework for the education of transgender persons in India The watershed moment regarding the Right to Education in India was the 86th Amendment Act of 2002, which made education a fundamental right.
 The 86th Amendment Act, which inserted Article-21 A, made education free and compulsory for children between six and fourteen under Part III of the Constitution, which was held in the famous case of Mohini Jain v.
-State of Karnataka.22 The validity of the judgment was later tested in the case of J.P.
+State of Karnataka.
+The validity of the judgment was later tested in the case of J.P.
 Unikrishnan v.
-State of Andhra Pradesh.23 The Right to Children to Free and Compulsory Education (RTE) Act 2009 was the legislative development that was made as envisioned under Article 21A of the Constitution of India.
+State of Andhra Pradesh.
+The Right to Children to Free and Compulsory Education (RTE) Act 2009 was the legislative development that was made as envisioned under Article 21A of the Constitution of India.
 The major idea behind making education a fundamental right was that no child's opportunity to get primary education should be snatched away.
-The confusion regarding the applicability of the RTE Act on transgender persons was cleared with the passing of the NALSA judgment, which along with providing the status of the third gender to transgender persons also provided them with the status of economically backward classes of citizens making them eligible for all the benefits available under the RTE 22 AIR 1992 SC 666.
+The confusion regarding the applicability of the RTE Act on transgender persons was cleared with the passing of the NALSA judgment, which along with providing the status of the &lt;sup>22 AIR 1992 SC 666.

-23 AIR 1993 SCR 549.
+&lt;sup>23 AIR 1993 SCR 549.